Walter Burke: Television

 In 1951, Burke played a jockey in the early television series Martin Kane.
 From then until 1980, he would appear in episodes of 103 different television series, as well as three made-for-television movies.
 Though never a series regular, he often played different roles in multiple episodes of the same shows.
 In 1959–60, he appeared five times as Tim Potter in the ABC western series Black Saddle starring Peter Breck.
 That same season, he appeared on Andrew Duggan's Bourbon Street Beat and John Cassavetes's Johnny Staccato detective series.
 He portrayed defendant Freddie Green in CBS's Perry Mason in the 1959 episode, "The Case of the Jaded Joker," the first of five appearances in diverse roles.
 In 1959, he played the title character in the Tales of Wells Fargo episode "The Little Man."
 Between 1959 and 1969, Burke made guest appearances on five episodes of the western drama series Gunsmoke.

 In 1960 he played prosecutor James Blackburn on Perry Mason in "The Case of the Ominous Outcast."
 Among his other roles he played a panhandler and a private detective.
 He guest-starred as Hatfield in the 1961 episode "The Drought" of the syndicated western series Two Faces West.
 In the 1962–1963 season, he appeared on the CBS anthology series The Lloyd Bridges Show.
 In the 1965–1966 season, Burke appeared on another ABC western, The Legend of Jesse James.
 Burke played a magician called "Zeno the Great" in a 1965 (first season) episode of Bewitched entitled "It's Magic".
 He portrayed Alfred Swanson in the 1965 episode "Movie Star Munster" (S1, Ep28) of the television series, The Munsters.

 Burke also appeared on an episode of Lost in Space, playing Mr. O.M. in "The Toymaker" (1967).
 He also appeared in an episode of "Wild Wild West" as the mayor of a town under siege, in Hogan's Heroes as the master safe cracker Alfie the Artiste, and in two episodes of "Bonanza", as Jesse in "Destiny's Child", and as an unsuspecting witness in a trial.
 Burke performed as well in the Western series The Virginian, portraying the character Billy Neal in the 1970 episode "The Gift".

 Personal life

 Burke married Kathryn Patricia Rooney in 1937 and they had four children, Catherine, Margaret, Deborah and Leslie.
 Kathryn Rooney died on May 21, 1956.

 Burke split most of his later life between Hollywood, where he worked, and his farm in Monroe County, Pennsylvania.
 While back east, he would sometimes teach dramatics at a local college.

 Death

-On August 4, 1984, Burke died from emphysema while living at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+On August 4, 1984, Burke died from emphysema while living at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, and was laid to rest in Laurelwood Cemetery in Stroudsburg, Pennsylvania, alongside his wife.